Exemplar Fine-Tuning for 3D Human Model Fitting Towards In-the-Wild 3D Human Pose Estimation: Results

 \subsection{Qualitative Evaluation on Internet Videos}

 We demonstrate the performance of our 3D pose regressor models trained using our EFT datasets on various challenging real-wold Internet videos, containing cropping, blur, fast motion, multiple people, and other challenging effects.
-Data of this complexity was rarely considered in prior work.
-Example results are shown in Fig.~\ref{fig:qualitative} and also in the supp.~videos.
+Example results are shown in the supp.~videos.